jackymiao/TF-capstone-flashcard-app/README.md

 ## Description
--Home: Shows a list of decks with options to create, study, view, or delete a deck
+- Home: Shows a list of decks with options to create, study, view, or delete a deck
--Study: Allows the user to study the cards from a specified deck -Create Deck: Allows the user to create a new deck
+- Study: Allows the user to study the cards from a specified deck
+- Create Deck: Allows the user to create a new deck
--Deck: Shows all of the information about a specified deck with options to edit or add cards to the deck, navigate to the study screen, or delete the deck
+- Deck: Shows all of the information about a specified deck with options to edit or add cards to the deck, navigate to the study screen, or delete the deck
--Edit Deck: Allows the user to modify information on an existing deck -Add Card: 	Allows the user to add a new card to an existing deck -Edit Card: Allows the user to modify information on an existing card
+- Edit Deck: Allows the user to modify information on an existing deck
+- Add Card: 	Allows the user to add a new card to an existing deck
+- Edit Card: Allows the user to modify information on an existing card